chipwhisp/chipwhisp/README.md

+Its these little interactions i get with strangers on the internet that makes me so joyfilled

 People are so kind.
 Thank you to the people who complimented me today thank you thank you thank

 I miss the marvel area too.